Seller’s Disclosure in Colorado: Here’s What You Must Disclose (2025 Update)

 The Green Disclosure Form

-As a response to climate change, the Colorado state has implemented a form of demand for home sellers.
-It’s a serious global issue that needs to be addressed, not only by the private sectors but also by the states and local governments.
-That’s why the Colorado state has taken a dire action to make properties “green” and disclose any energy-saving issues about the property.
+Also, as a response to climate change, the state has implemented a form of demand for home sellers.
+It’s a serious global issue that needs to be addressed, not only by the private sector but also by the state and local governments.
+Presently, that’s why the state has taken dire action to make properties “green” and disclose any energy-saving issues about the property.

 • Home Performance Programs (with ENERGY STAR)